o3de/o3de.org/content/docs/user-guide/assets/pipeline/scan-directories.md

 ---
 linkTitle: Scan Directories
 title: Scan Directories
-description: Scan directories are monitored by Asset Processor for new an updated assets.
+description: Scan directories are monitored by Asset Processor for new and updated assets.

 weight: 300
 toc: true
 ---